Veggies! I love veggies and I’m going to have a ton of them soon!

 I’ll be honest, the flowers may have been my favorite part of the pesto-making process.

 If you think back to Late may, or if you click on this link to take you back to late may, you’d know that we pulled out some falling down chain link fence and cleaned up the side of the back yard.
+We will be getting concrete cutting services because we want to put concrete on a part of our backyard, and may need someone to come and cut it for us.

 I have since added some flowers and ferns: